 So, I searched the video again.
 Step by step I did what they demonstrated – run the video for some seconds, stop it – do what I have seen – and so on.
 Within 10 minutes the laptop worked again, displaying a beautiful image on the screen.

-Two weeks later I was asked by a friend if I could repair his laptop (he had the same brand and a similar model) – the screen is broken.
+Two weeks later I was asked by a friend if I could repair his laptop (he had the same brand and a similar model) – the screen was broken too.
 No problem for me: I ordered the correct replacement, and within 10 minutes I could swap the display.
 For me it was an easy job: I had done it before.
 By actively doing it I really learned how it works and how it is done.

 What I have learned …

-From this experience I personally experienced what is the difference between active and passive learning.
+From this experience I personally experienced the difference between active and passive learning.
 In the next years – I was teaching in a secondary high school – I used what I’ve learned from the exchange of the broken display and started to teach “more actively”.
-This meant that from then on, the learners had more to do – I got them to get involved in the learning process and used active learning methods.
-That was essentially group based learning, project based learning, use of interactive and multimedia-based learning material and assignments, where the learners had to bring them in actively.
+This meant that from then on, the learners had more to do – I got them involved in the learning process and used active learning methods.
+That was essentially group based learning, project based learning, use of interactive and multimedia-based learning material and assignments, in which the learners had to bring them in actively.